hpnkv/eyeglasses_on_photo/README.md

   - Even though dlib's face detector uses GPU, it still ships data back to the CPU.
 This could be avoided by using a fully PyTorch-based (or -compatible) pipeline, reducing inference time and raising GPU utilization during training (if we use a non-prepared dataset).

 - Classification stage
-  - Quantization / mixed precision training
+  - If we needed an even higher quality, we could try approaches such as **knowledge distillation** from a bigger network (which can itself be a fine-tuned after a general image classifier), more augmentations such as color jitters.
-  - If we needed an even higher quality, we could try approaches such as knowledge distillation from a bigger network (which can itself be a fine-tuned after a general image classifier), more augmentations such as color jitters.
+  - Quantization / mixed precision training (especially useful when distilling big networks)

 ## Datasets

 - [MeGlass, Face Synthesis for Eyeglass-Robust Face Recognition](https://github.com/cleardusk/MeGlass)